Raymond Andrew Joubert Explained

-Ostensibly this means that Joubert didn’t kill Jessie because he didn’t know there was anything to kill, but the similar wording connects the two greater.
-The ending is, of course, framed as Jessie’s moral victory and there’s no attempt at making Joubert sympathetic, yet the implication they’re both seeing things makes clear that what we’ve discovered Jessie’s experienced through her life is not an isolated incident.
-They’re both suffering.
-The dog becomes symbolically important here as it having a collar yet no owner, then later feasting on the dead sees it share traits of both characters – everybody hurts.
+Ostensibly this suggests that Joubert didn't kill Jessie because he didn't know there was anything to kill - we already know of his skewed view on the world - but the similar wording connects the two greater.
+The ending is, of course, framed as Jessie's moral victory and there's no attempt at making Joubert sympathetic, yet them sharing the core line (one he may have picked up from her) makes clear that what we've discovered Jessie's experienced through her life is not an isolated incident.
+They're both suffering.
+The dog becomes symbolically important here as it having a collar yet no owner, then later feasting on the dead sees it share traits of both characters - everybody hurts.

 But the final line - "you're so much smaller than I remember" - brings us right back to the true focus: Jessie is free.
 Gerald's Game is a movie exploring how the journey, no matter how torturous, shapes you; and so the ending isn't just cathartic for our character, it's a message of hope for everyone.